Alfons1Qto12/pp-portfolio-classifier/readme.md

 Oct 2024: Script now also tries to retrieve classifications for stocks when `-stocks` is added to command line.

 Feb 2025: Script has been ported to different API and data for more countries is now available in taxonomy Country.
 Number of top holdings to be retrieved is now configureable (`-top_holdings {0,10,25,50,100,1000,3200}`).
 (Note that scaling of percentages has been changed from long equity to net equity).

+Feb 2025 (Part 2): Major rework, improves stock retrieval, adds support for bond funds, uses new names for taxonomies and has also several other non-backwards compatible changes (e.g. removes `-xr` command line option)

 ## Warnings & Known Issues
 - Experimental software - use with caution!